 Water temperature and dissolved oxygen profiles in the water column can provide information on water quality and fish habitat.
 The depth of the thermocline is important in determining the depth to which dissolved oxygen from the surface can be mixed.
 Please refer to the end of this report for descriptions of technical terms.

-Surface water temperatures ranged from a minimum of 15.08 °C on June 13th to a maximum of 20.60 °C on August 29th (Figure 4a).
-Thermal stratification was observed on each sampling trip at Floatingstone Lake, beginning as early as 6.00 m on July 15th.
-It is unclear from 2013 data whether thermal stratification breaks down in September at Floatingstone Lake, resulting in isothermal temperatures and a fall turnover event.
+Surface water temperatures ranged from a minimum of 13.15 °C on September 13th to a maximum of 24.50 °C on August 16th (Figure 4a).
+Thermal stratification was observed on each sampling trip at Floatingstone Lake, beginning as early as 5.00 m on August 16th.
+On September 13th, thermal stratification was weak, suggesting thermal stratification likely breaks down in the fall resulting in a turn-over event.
 The presence/absence of thermal stratification has important implications for nutrient cycling and dissolved oxygen concentrations in Floatingstone Lake.

-Figure 4 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles from Floatingstone Lake, 2013.
+Figure 4 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles from Floatingstone Lake, 2014.

-Surface dissolved oxygen concentrations varied greatly at Floatingstone Lake during 2013 (Figure 4b).
-On June 13th and July 15th, concentrations above the thermocline remained well above the Canadian Council for Ministers of the Environments (CCME) Guidelines for the Protection of Aquatic Life (PAL) of 6.5 mg/L. On August 29th, however, dissolved oxygen concentrations were supersaturated at the surface (13.79 mg/L) due to a large phytoplankton bloom, then dropped dramatically with depth, falling below the CCME PAL guidelines at 3.50 m.
-Low dissolved oxygen concentrations coupled with warm water temperatures can create a stressful environment for fishes.
+Surface dissolved oxygen concentrations varied greatly at Floatingstone Lake during 2014 (Figure 4b).
+On all sampling dates, oxygen concentrations above the thermocline remained well above the Canadian Council for Ministers of the Environments (CCME) Guidelines for the Protection of Aquatic Life (PAL) of 6.5 mg/L. On August 16th, however, dissolved oxygen concentrations were supersaturated at the surface (15.74 mg/L) due to a large phytoplankton bloom.
+However, oxygen concentrations dropped dramatically with depth, falling below the CCME PAL guidelines by 5.00 m.
+Low dissolved oxygen concentrations coupled with warm water temperatures can create a stressful environment for fish.
 On each sampling trip, dissolved oxygen concentrations proceeded towards anoxia below the thermocline.
 This is common in thermally stratified lakes, as the thermocline creates a density gradient which prevents the mixing of atmospheric oxygen with deeper waters.
 In addition, decomposition occurring on the lakebed is an oxygen-consuming process which further depletes oxygen concentrations.
-It is unfortunate that no sample was obtained in September, as dissolved oxygen concentrations may have become extremely reduced as thermal stratification broke down and the August 29th cyanobacteria bloom decomposed.